kjell/mcn-2020-git-haiku/index.md

-Must springtime fade?
+Swallow in the dusk
-A frog jumps in -
+The fragrant blossoms remain.
-the autumn dusk is here.
+Splash!